owjd03/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+ClientCore shows an error message.

       Use case resumes at step 2.

 * 3b.
 The given name is invalid.

     * 3b1.
-AddressBook shows an error message.
+ClientCore shows an error message.

       Use case resumes at step 2.

 * 3c.
-The given name matches with 2 or more people
+The given name matches with 2 or more client

     * 3c1.
-AddressBook shows a list of matching persons with their index and prompt User to view based on index instead of name.
+ClientCore shows a list of matching clients with their index and prompt FA to view based on index instead of name.

       Use case resumes at step 2.

-**Use case: Filter list of persons**
+**Use case: U4.
+Filter list of clients**

+**Precondition: FA is logged into the app**

 **MSS**

-1. User requests to list persons
+1. FA requests to list persons
-2. AddressBook shows a list of persons
+2. ClientCore shows a list of persons
-3. User requests to filter the list based on input field.
+3. FA requests to filter the list based on input field.
-4. AddressBook shows the filtered list.
+4. ClientCore shows the filtered list.

     Use case ends.